 NON-DISCLOSURE AGREEMENT

-This Non-Disclosure Agreement (the “Agreement”) dated March 16, 2001 between the parties signing below governs the disclosure of Confidential Information pursuant to one or more executed supplement(s) that refer to this Agreement (“Supplement”).
+This Non-Disclosure Agreement (the “Agreement”) dated March 16, 2001 is entered into by and between the parties signing below and governs the disclosure of Confidential Information (as hereinafter defined).

 Disclosure of Confidential Information.
-The party described as “Discloser” in a Supplement may from time to time disclose to the other party (“Recipient”) certain Confidential Information in connection with the purpose described in the Supplement (“Purpose”).
-DISCLOSER PROVIDES ALL INFORMATION SOLELY ON AN “AS IS” BASIS WITHOUT WARRANTIES, EXPRESS OR IMPLIED.
+Each party shall disclose (the “Disclosing Party”) to the other party (the “Receiving Party”) certain Confidential Information in connection with business and technical discussions related to determining the compatibility of certain features of Sabre’s Air Pricing application with certain feathres of Enron Net Work’s current commodity trading exchange application(“Purpose”).
+THE DISCLOSING PARTY PROVIDES ALL CONFIDENTIAL INFORMATION SOLELY ON AN “AS IS” BASIS WITHOUT WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY OF MERCHANTABILITY.

 Confidential Information.
-"Confidential Information" means any and all information disclosed by Discloser to Recipient pursuant to a Supplement, including without limitation (i) patent and patent applications, (ii) trade secrets, (iii) copyrighted information, and (iv) other proprietary information.
-Any written document or other tangible material will be appropriately marked by Discloser to indicate whether it contains Confidential Information.
-At the time of disclosing information other than in a written document or other tangible material, Discloser will inform Recipient about the confidential nature of any Confidential Information disclosed.
+"Confidential Information" means any and all information disclosed by the Disclosing Party to the ReceivingParty, including without limitation (i) patent and patent applications, (ii) trade secrets, (iii) copyrighted information, (iv) business and technical information relating to each of the party’s proprietary electronic application products, and (vi) other proprietary information.
+Any written document or other tangible material will be appropriately marked by the Disclosing Party to indicate whether it contains Confidential Information.
+At the time of disclosing information other than in a written document or other tangible material, the Disclosing Party will inform the Receiving Party about the confidential nature of any Confidential Information disclosed.

 Exclusions.
-“Confidential Information” excludes information that: (i) was in the public domain when communicated to Recipient; (ii) enters the public domain through no fault of Recipient; (iii) was in Recipient's possession free of any obligation of confidence when communicated to Recipient; (iv) is rightfully communicated to the Recipient by a third party free of any obligation of confidence to Discloser; or (v) is developed by or on behalf of Recipient independently of and without reference to any of Discloser’s Confidential Information.
+“Confidential Information” excludes information that: (i) was in the public domain when communicated to the Receiving Party; (ii) enters the public domain through no fault of the Receiving Party; (iii) was in the Receiving Party’s possession free of any obligation of confidence when communicated to the Receiving Party; (iv) is rightfully communicated to the Receiving Party by a third party free of any obligation of confidence to the Disclosing Party; or (v) is developed by or on behalf of the Receiving Party independently of and without reference to any of the Disclosing Party’sConfidential Information as reflected in the books and records of the Receiving Party.

 General Obligations.
-Recipient will use Discloser’s Confidential Information only for the Purpose.
-Recipient will hold Discloser’s Confidential Information in strict confidence and protect Discloser’s Confidential Information from disclosure using the same care Recipient uses to protect its own confidential information of like importance, but not less than reasonable care.
-Recipient will permit access only to its and its affiliates’ directors, employees/contractors and advisors who need to know the Confidential Information in connection with the Purpose and who are advised of and agree to comply with the obligations in this Agreement.
-Recipient is responsible and liable for acts and omissions of such persons in respect of the Confidential Information.
-Recipient may copy Discloser’s Confidential information only as necessary for the Purpose and any reproduction must contain any and all notices or legends that appear on or in the original.
-All other rights in the Confidential Information are reserved by Discloser.
+The Receiving Party will use the Disclosing Party’s Confidential Information only for the Purpose.
+The Receiving Party will hold the Disclosing Party’s Confidential Information in strict confidence and protect the Disclosing Party’s Confidential Information from disclosure using the same care the Receiving Party uses to protect its own confidential information of like importance, but not less than reasonable care.
+The Receiving Party will permit access only to its and its affiliates’ directors, employees/contractors and advisors who need to know the Confidential Information in connection with the Purpose and who are advised of and agree to comply with the obligations in this Agreement.
+The Receiving Party is responsible and liable for acts and omissions of such persons in respect of the Confidential Information.
+The Receiving Party may copy the Disclosing Party’s Confidential information only as necessary for the Purpose and any reproduction must contain any and all notices or legends that appear on or in the original.
+All other rights in the Confidential Information are reserved by the Disclosing Party.

 Obligations for Technical Information.
-Recipient will not modify, disassemble, reverse engineer, decompile, or create other works from any of Discloser’s software.
-Recipient will not export, directly or indirectly, any technical information acquired from Discloser or any product utilizing any such information to any country for which the U.S. Government or any agency thereof at the time of export requires an export license or other governmental approval without first obtaining such license or approval.
+The Receiving Party will not modify, disassemble, reverse engineer, decompile, or create other works from any of the Disclosing Party’s software.
+The Receiving Party will not export, directly or indirectly, any technical information acquired from the Disclosing Party or any product utilizing any such information to any country for which the U.S. Government or any agency thereof at the time of export requires an export license or other governmental approval without first obtaining such license or approval.